quborg/store-man/README.md

   * Install project dependencies `npm install`.
 (optional) Install PM2 globally `npm install -g pm2`.<br>
 (recommended) Use Yarn over NPM.

-## Indication

-You have to get **Mongo db up and ready listening to connections** first before starting node server api if you ran them separately, please respect the order or may the two apps crashes (like back and forth request/response not ready, interrupt tasks, reload task..).
-If you get in that situation, escape by kill all processes `pm2 stop id|name|all`.

 ## Available Scripts